elB4RTO/craplog-CLI/README.md

 <img src="https://github.com/elB4RTO/CRAPLOG/blob/main/crapshots/full_CLI.png">
 <br>
 <br>
-Tired of passing command-line options?
-Try the <a href="https://github.com/elB4RTO/craplog-GUI">GUI aided</a> version or directly modify the initial lines of the file named "<i>craplog.sh</i>" to fit your needs<br>
+Tired of passing command-line options but still want to work on a terminal?
+Try the <a href="https://github.com/elB4RTO/craplog-GUIaidedCLI">GUI aided</a> version or directly modify the initial lines of the file named "<i>craplog.sh</i>" to fit your needs<br><br>
+Tired of terminals and in search for a more graphical way of doing this?
+Try the <a href="https://github.com/elB4RTO/craplog-fullGUI">full GUI</a> version<br>
 <br>
 <br>
 <br>